 The flowers of Dendrobium Nobile are very delicate and blooms in a bunch.
 This makes it quite unique as it makes it appear a long flower bunch.

-The buds of orchid are tiny size and grow from the stem between the leaves.
+The buds of orchids are tiny in size and grow from the stem between the leaves.
 A healthy grownup Dendrobium Nobile can bud 30 to 50 flowers that are perfect for decoration.

 The blooming of Dendrobium Nobile lasts for several weeks, but once it finished blooming, then you can cut the stems of Nobile close to canes.
 This spurts the growth of the plant.